vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab9-Test_Bots_DirectLine/02-Test_Bots_DirectLine.md

 ## Lab 9.1: Publish Your Bot

 1. Open your **PictureBot** solution

 1. Right-click the project and select **Publish**

-1. In the publish dialog, select **Select Existing**, then click **Publish**
+1. In the publish dialog, select **Select Existing**, then select **Publish**

 1. If prompted, login using the account you have used through the labs

 1. Select the subscription you have been using

 1. Expand the resource group and select the picture bot app service we created in Lab 3

-1. Click **OK**
+1. Select **OK**

 > **Note** Depending on the path you took to get to this lab, you may need to publish a second time otherwise you may get the echo bot service otherwise when you test below.
 Republish the bot, only this time change the publish settings to remove existing files.

 ## Lab 9.2: Setting up the Direct Line channel

 1. In the portal, locate your published PictureBot **web app bot** and navigate to the **Channels** tab.

 1. Select the Direct Line icon (looks like a globe).
 You should see a **Default Site** displayed.

-1. For the **Secret keys**, click **Show** and store one of the secret keys in Notepad, or wherever you are keeping track of your keys.
+1. For the **Secret keys**, select **Show** and store one of the secret keys in Notepad, or wherever you are keeping track of your keys.

 You can read detailed instructions on [enabling the Direct Line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) and [secrets and tokens](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-3.0#secrets-and-tokens).